impress-org/givewp/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
+= 3.19.1: December 17th, 2024 =
+* Fix: Resolved an issue with PayPal where some fields were not being validated properly before processing the donation
+* Fix: Resolved an issue with PayPal and emails with a plus sign trying to connect to GiveWP
+* Enhancement: Updated the format of the donation count in the multi form goal progress stats
+* Change: Updated subdivision ISO code for Odisha, India to OD (Open source submission by @sorensd)

 = 3.19.0: December 5th, 2024 =
 * New: Added support to the donor dashboard for managing recurring donations from our Blink Payment Gateway add-on
 * Fix: Resolved a compatability issue with loading translations on WordPress 6.7